 Cyprian is speaking of women painting themselves: this is a kind of

 falsification, which cannot be devoid of sin.
-Wherefore Augustine says (Ep.
+Wherefore Augustine says

-such painting does not always involve a
+adorn themselves."
+However, such painting does not always involve a

 or in contempt of God, and it is to like cases that Cyprian refers.

-It must, however, be observed that it is one thing to counterfeit a beauty
+It must, however, be observed that it is one thing to counterfeit a

-Apostle (1 Cor.
+according to the Apostle (1 Cor.
 12:23), "such as we think to be the

 Reply to Objection 3.

-As stated in the foregoing Article, outward apparel should be consistent
+As stated in the foregoing Article, outward apparel should be

-is in itself sinful for a woman to wear man's clothes,
+custom.
+Hence it is in itself sinful for a woman to wear man's clothes,

 or vice versa; especially since this may be a cause of sensuous

 Gentiles used to practice this change of attire for the purpose of

 idolatrous superstition.
 Nevertheless this may be done sometimes

 oneself from enemies, or through lack of other clothes, or for some

 Reply to Objection 4.